vsivsi/meteor-job-collection/README.md

 ### job.type - Anywhere
 #### Contains the type of a job

+Always a string.
 Useful for when `getWork` or `processJobs` are configured to accept multiple job types.
 This may not be changed after a job is created.

 ### job.data - Anywhere
 #### Contains the job data needed by the worker to complete a job of a given type

 Always an object.
+This may not be changed after a job is created.

+### job.doc - Anywhere
+#### Contains the full job document for the job
+Always an object, as stored in the underlying JobCollection.
 This may not be changed after a job is created.

 ## JobQueue API